Job: Extract from Micrographs

 Common Parameters

 • Fourier-crop to box size (pix) : If this is set, the job will also perform particle downsampling to this specified box size, using Fourier cropping.
+See the Box sizes that allow for efficient processing section for appropriate sizes.

 • Second (small) F-crop box size (pix) : This is only available in CryoSPARC v4.0+ and in the CPU extraction job type.
 If set, the job will output a second particles output called “Particles small” with the same particles but downsampled to a smaller box size using Fourier cropping.
 Connect these particles to downstream 2D classification or 3D reconstruction jobs, and later in the processing pipeline, you can use the “Particles” output’s blob result to replace the particles with the higher resolution extracted particles for refinements and further advanced processing.
 See the tutorial on low-level results.
+See the Box sizes that allow for efficient processing section for appropriate sizes.

 • For the GPU-enabled job type, you can set the Number of GPUs parameter to parallelize over GPUs.